 \paragraph{LMMs exhibit superior capability as reward assigners.} As illustrated in Table~\ref{tab:abl_rw}, the rewards generated by LMMs (Qwen2.5-VL-7B/32B~\cite{bai2025qwen25vltechnicalreport}) demonstrate superior performance across the benchmarks in most cases, particularly as the number of frames increases.
 This underscores the LMM's capacity to deliver more precise and semantically rich reward signals through its advanced reasoning abilities and broad world knowledge.
 In contrast, CLIPScore~\cite{hessel2022clipscorereferencefreeevaluationmetric} depends on superficial feature matching and often fails to capture nuanced or visually complex query requirements.

-\paragraph{Better LMMs yield superior rewards.} The results in Table~\ref{tab:abl_rw} also indicate that employing Qwen2.5-VL-32B~\cite{bai2025qwen25vltechnicalreport} as the reward assigner outperforms the 7B variant, even on short-video benchmark like VideoMME-short~\cite{fu2024videommefirstevercomprehensiveevaluation}.
-This confirms that advanced LMMs provide more precise reward signals, thereby facilitating more accurate identification of query-relevant frames.
-Furthermore, this highlights the flexibility of our framework: we can effectively decouple the reward mechanism from the inference backbone.
+\paragraph{Better LMMs yield superior rewards.} The experimental results in Table~\ref{tab:abl_rw} also clearly indicate that employing the larger Qwen2.5-VL-32B~\cite{bai2025qwen25vltechnicalreport} as the reward assigner outperforms the smaller 7B variant, even on a short-video benchmark like VideoMME-short~\cite{fu2024videommefirstevercomprehensiveevaluation}.
+This confirms that more advanced LMMs provide considerably more precise reward signals, thereby facilitating more accurate identification of query-relevant frames.
+Furthermore, this directly highlights the inherent flexibility of our framework: we can effectively decouple the reward mechanism from the inference backbone.
 By leveraging a separate, reasoning-intensive Image-LMM for frame selection, we can significantly enhance the final performance of the primary Video-LMM.